SevOne

 Monitoring Palo Alto Prisma SD-WAN deployments with IBM SevOne

-Looking to monitor your Prisma SD-WAN deployment with IBM SevOne?
-Good news: it is incredibly simple, with no custom development or manual configuration required.
+Good news: It is incredibly simple, with no custom development or manual configuration required.
 You will be up and running in just a few minutes.
 Here’s how.

-Add Your Prisma SD-WAN Credentials
+How to set it up: Add Your Prisma SD-WAN Credentials

-Figure 2: Onboarding of the Prisma Sd-WAN ION devices
+Figure 2: Onboarding of the Prisma SD-WAN ION devices

 Automatic Device Discovery

-Once you have entered the credentials.
-The plugin immediately reaches out to the Prisma SD-WAN Orchestrator to start discovering your network devices.
+Once you have entered the credentials, the plugin immediately reaches out to the Prisma SD-WAN orchestrator to start discovering your network devices.

 In just 2–3 minutes, all eligible ION devices are automatically pulled into the SevOne NMS.
 No manual device entry.
 No delay.